CodeOnn/blog/README.md

  |- J - Javascript -  Any dynamic programming is handled by JavaScript, running entirely on the client.
         This could be any frontend framework, library, or even vanilla JavaScript.
- |- A - API's - All server-side processes or database actions are done by APIs, accessed over HTTPS with JavaScript [See AJAX -                         https://medium.com/@TheJesseLewis/how-to-pull-data-from-json-apis-with-jquery-and-ajax-when-you-re-a-totes-noob-d6b6349cd21f].
+ |- A - API's - All server-side processes or database actions are done by APIs, accessed over HTTPS with JavaScript [See AJAX - References ].

               These can be custom-built or leverage third-party services.
  |- M - Markup - Basically a template to start upon.